 Please enjoy looking at our photos of outdoor learning throughout the school and nursery.

-Nursery and Me 2 club have definitely made the most of their outdoor area in the Autumn term.
+Nursery and Me 2 club have definitely made the most of their outdoor area.

 Here are some pictures of their fantastic outdoor learning areas which they access every day.